 Keeping Your Phone Number

 If you’re joining Three to take advantage of their Go Binge offer, it’s a straightforward process to keep your existing phone number.

 When your new phone or SIM card arrives from Three, fill out this form on Three’s website.
 After you enter your PAC Code on this online form, Three will schedule the transfer of your phone number (normally for the next working day).

 For step-by-step instructions on transferring a phone number to Three, please select your current mobile network from the drop-down menu below:

 For more information about transferring your phone number between networks, please see our guide to using a PAC Code.

-For more information about Three’s Go Binge offer, please see their official website.
+For more information about the Go Binge offer, please see Three’s official webpage.